SeanShubin/condorcet/README.md

     - The list of eligible voters
     - The eligible voters who did not vote
     - The actual votes, using the secret ballot identifier instead of the voter id
-    - (optional) Intermediate calculations for the tally, so that if a technically minded person arrives at a different result, they can check to see if the flaw is in the voting system or their own calculations.
+    - (optional) Intermediate calculations for the tally, so that if a technically minded person arrives at a different result, it is easier for them to determine if the flaw is in the voting system or their own calculations.
     - (optional, and only if not secret ballot) The actual ballots, including the voter id, can be made public.
 This may be useful for practice runs used to test the voting system, or in representative voting situations where it is necessary to hold voters accountable to those they represent.
 - The secret ballot identifier and actual votes, allows each voter to confirm that their vote was cast correctly, without revealing their identity.
-- The list of eligible voters, allows someone who thought they were eligible to vote, to detect that their vote was not counted
+- The list of eligible voters.
+This allows someone who thought they were eligible to vote, to detect that their vote was not counted
-- The list of eligible voters who did not vote, allows those who did not vote, to detect if a vote was cast in their name
+- The list of eligible voters who did not vote.
+This allows those who did not vote, to detect if a vote was cast in their name
 - The “schulze method” is one kind of Condorcet method, this will be used to resolve circular ambiguities (refer to example below)

 ## Examples